brutasse/django-le-social/docs/index.rst

     pip install django-le-social<0.6 django-cbv

-Django-le-social is tested for python 2.6 and 2.7.
+Django-le-social is tested for python 2.6, 2.7 and 3.3.
+For Python 3 you need version >= 0.7.

 Usage
 -----